mattmccormick/docs/craigslist_problems.md

 Rooof has settings that can help you avoid being flagged.
 In the settings page, select "Show Optional Settings", and scroll down to the Posting Reminders section.
 There is a setting which has Rooof remind you to leave a certain amount of time between each post.
 ![](Flagging.jpg)
-Additionally, setting Rooof come up with varied ad titles, randomizing photo order will also help decrease flagging.
+Additionally, letting Rooof come up with varied ad titles, randomizing photo order will also help decrease flagging.